 Professional Leave: The Resident/Fellow Physician may receive time off to attend a professional conference to be arranged at the discretion of the Program Director.

 Family and Medical Leave of Absence: The House Officer is eligible for Family and Medical Leave of Absence (FMLA) as set forth by the Federal government.
 All leave requests must be approved by the House Officer's Program Director to ensure all program requirements can be met to satisfy completion of the program.

-RESIDENCY PROGRAM GENERAL POLICIES OVERVIEW
+RESIDENCY/FELLOWSHIP PROGRAM GENERAL POLICIES OVERVIEW

 Sexual Gender Racial and Other Forms of Harassment: